Macau Day Trip from Hong Kong

 This large, incense-filled sanctuary built in the 19th century is one of Hong Kong’s most famous temples dedicated to the goddess of the...

 The place for new art-house releases and rerun screenings.
-The Kubrick Bookshop Café next door serves good coffee.
+The Kubrick Bookshop Café next door serves decent coffee and simple meals.

 Previously a roadside stall that started out by whipping up hearty claypot rice and oyster omelettes ($20) for night revellers and...